energietransitie/twomes-backoffice-api/README.md

 ### Deploying to `tst.api.energietransitiewindesheim.nl`

-Deployment of the Twomes API to `tst.api.energietransitiewindesheim.nl` is done automatically using the Docker image created after every commit into the `master` branch.
+Deployment of the Twomes API to `tst.api.energietransitiewindesheim.nl` is done automatically using the Docker image created after every commit into the `main` branch.
 The image is pushed to the Github docker registry (part of Github Packages).

 The image is available at